The Unforgiven (band)

-Drummer Alan Waddington stated in an May 24, 1985 interview at Madame Wong's West in Santa Monica: It's great to know you're wanted, and that you're going to do something with a major label.
+Drummer Alan Waddington stated in a May 24, 1985 interview at Madame Wong's West in Santa Monica: It's great to know you're wanted, and that you're going to do something with a major label.
 The label has sunk a lot of money into us just trying to get a record made.
 Right now, that's their main concern.

 The Unforgiven were unusual in their four-guitar lineup, their use of "gang vocals", their vintage cowboy image, and their embrace of a country-influenced roots rock sound that would find greater popularity after they broke up.
 They appeared at the 1986 Farm Aid II concert held at the Manor Downs horse track in Manor, Texas, and at the Farm Aid III show the following year held at Lincoln, Nebraska.
 The band was one of the earliest bands to have their music videos distributed on channels other than MTV, helping that format move beyond a single TV channel in genres other than mainstream pop/rock.

 Alan Waddington moved on to perform with Desperation Squad from Pomona and is on staff at Citrus College in Glendora, California.
 Johnny Hickman became a member of Cracker, and Just Jones, Mike Finn, and Unforgiven roadie Tim Allyn perform with the band The Hickmen.

 Steve Jones went on to write, direct, and compose in the music and television industries.
 He is credited with writing the "Days Like These" track off of Asia's Then & Now album from 1990.
 More recently he worked as series producer for Discovery Channel's first season of Pitchmen, and in 2010 co-founded a talent development agency.

 The band reunited for what was called "one last show" during the 2012 Stagecoach Festival held at Indio, California.
 Several of the original band members, plus one guest fill-in, played several tracks including "Some Days", "Hang 'Em High", and "They Shoot Horses Don't They?".
 Jay Lansford (now living in Hanover (Germany) and playing lead guitar for the Simpletones and Ch.
 3) along with Steve Jones and Alan Waddington (living in Azusa) all performed at the event.